-Namaste Nomad offering the best hiking holiday for 2020 to Morocco in Atlas Mountain.
-We have put the date for October 1st 2020, after we discuss with our travel partner in Morocco.
-October is pretty much low season with day temperature of around 24 degree.
-To join this hike you should be able to walk 6-7 hours a day and need good fitness level.
+To join this hike you should be able to walk 6-7 hours a day and need a good fitness level.
 This trip is included with food during the trek and all accommodations.
 Please click the itinerary section and includes and excludes section.

-This is a privately guided walking holiday, you will not be part of any other groups except then our own exclusive group, in the mountains our staff and guide will be accompanied by group leader Mohan.
-All needed facilities and service will be provided in high standred.
+This is a privately guided walking holiday, you will not be part of any other groups except our own exclusive group, in the mountains our staff and guide will be accompanied by group leader Mohan.
+All needed facilities and services will be provided to a high standard.

 Day 1: Fly from Dublin Arrival to Marrakech

 Arrive in Marrakech.
-Private transfer from airport to the hotel.
-Accommodation: Marrakech city Meals for the day: not includedWalking distance: relax
+Private transfer from the airport to the hotel.
+The group meeting, dinner, and itinerary discussion.

 Day 2: Oukaimeden (2,600m) – Tizi Nadi (2,900m) – Tacheddirt Village (2,300m)